dsoria11/optimized_formation_control/README.md

 ## Dependencies
 This project tests its simulations on: `PyBullet` and uses `Python 3.10+`

-For more information, please visit it's respective repository.
+For more information, please visit PyBullet's repository.
 - [PyBullet](https://github.com/bulletphysics/bullet3)

 ## Virtual Environment Setup